connectivecpp/utility-rack/overview.md

 ### Forward Capture

 Capturing perfectly forwarded references in a lambda is difficult.
 (Forwarding references are also called universal references, a term coined by Scott Meyers.)
 This utility eases the task with a level of indirection.
-The design and code come from Vittorio Romeo's blog (see [References](https://vittorioromeo.info/index/blog/capturing_perfectly_forwarded_objects_in_lambdas.html).
+The design and code come from Vittorio Romeo's [blog article](https://vittorioromeo.info/index/blog/capturing_perfectly_forwarded_objects_in_lambdas.html).